 Understanding the sources of these installs is equally important.
 This is how marketers evaluate the effectiveness of their advertising channels.

-Working with an independent tracker is essential in order to eliminate a conflict of interest that comes, for example, with using a tracking solution from an ad network.
+Working with an independent tracker is essential in order to eliminate the conflict of interest that comes, for example, from using a tracking solution from an ad network.
 A tracker offered by an ad network, whose sole interest is to sell you as many installs as possible, may leave you wondering if your reported installs reflect the actual picture.

-The retention metric is based on the frequency of app sessions.
-Many mobile analytics platforms routinely record the number of sessions, without giving too much thought to what a session actually is.
+Retention metrics are based on the frequency of app sessions.
+Many mobile analytics platforms routinely record the number of sessions without giving too much thought to what a session actually is.
 They define a “session” the same way iOS rules do, which is the act of a user opening the app.

 This is not a good definition, as a user may be distracted from the app by push notifications, messages, and phone calls.
 Google Analytics counts only sessions that have 30 minutes between them, which is a more acceptable definition.

-The “retention” metric is calculated by dividing the number of users who return to the app daily by the total number of users from the group monitored.
+The retention metric is calculated by dividing the number of users who return to the app daily by the total number of users from the group being monitored.